Extracorporeal Shockwave Therapy: Get Runners Back in Motion

 • Ability to run 12-15 km per training session while receiving treatment

-• Four months after 1st treatment, she finished second in the woman's race over 100km at 23,000 ft elevation*
+• Four months after 1st treatment, she finished second in the women's race over 100km at 23,000 ft elevation*

 • Back to full training without pain 10 months after initial treatment